volodymyrhudyma/blog/content/blog/currying-in-javascript.md

   with some real-world code examples.
 shareImage: /img/currying-in-javascript.jpg
 teaser: Currying is the technique of converting functions that take multiple arguments into a sequence of functions that each take a single argument.
-  Curried function acts as a Higher-Order Function that allows creating functions with some pre-defined data...
+A curried function acts as Higher-Order Function, which allows functions to be created with some predefined data...
 date: 2021-03-08T08:51:41.164Z
 ---
 Currying is the technique of converting functions that take multiple arguments into a sequence of functions that each take a single argument.

-Curried function acts as a Higher-Order Function that allows creating functions with some pre-defined data in their closure scope.
+A curried function acts as Higher-Order Function, which allows functions to be created with some predefined data in their closure scope.

-For example, the function callable as **sum(a, b, c)** can be transformed into callable as **sum(a)(b)(c)**.
+For example, the function callable as **sum(a, b, c)** can be converted to **sum(a)(b)(c)**.

-They work thanks to closures that retain the enclosing function scopes after they have returned.
+They work thanks to closures that preserve the enclosing function scopes after they return.

 > A [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) gives you access to an outer function’s scope from an inner function.

 ## The Basic Example

-Let's take a look at the example with the **sum(a, b, c)** function:
+Let's look at the example with the **sum(a, b, c)** function:

 ```javascript
 const sum = (a, b, c) => a + b + c;